 Non-degree Sound Recording qualifying year (for the M.Mus. program)

-- On the application form, you apply as an undergraduate non-degree special student.
+- On the application form, apply as an undergraduate non-degree special student.

 - In your statement of intent (in the online application form), describe your interest in pursuing undergraduate prerequisite classes in sound recording.

-- You will provide sound recording demos with written descriptions (if available).
+- If available, provide sound recording demos with written descriptions by March 1st .
 See How to Apply for submission details.

 - Letters of recommendation are not required.